Because palliative care is comprehensive, it is offered by a team of health care professionals.

 - A social worker assists you with emotional and social issues, and gets you connected with vital resources at the hospital and in the community.

 - A chaplain offers spiritual support for you and your loved ones according to your faith-based needs

-While receiving palliative care, you and your family will receive:
+With palliative care, you and your family receive:

 - Comprehensive medical information about your illness and its progression